 - 1. Determine the appropriate sampling interval by dividing the total length of the EAA by 100. - 2.
-Beginning at the first EAA transect (downstream boundary of the EAA), work upstream towards the second EAA transect taking thalweg depth measurements at the determined sampling interval using a calibrated pole or rod.
+Beginning on the first EAAtransect (downstream boundary of the EAA), take a thalweg depth measurement using a calibrated pole or rod.
 Measure the deepest point within the stream's deepest flow path (from the substrate surface to the water surface).
 Read the depth on the side of the rod to avoid inaccuracies due to the wave formed by the rod in the moving water.
-Repeat this process along the longitudinal extent of the EAA, resulting in a total of 100 data points (no measurement is taken at the upstream EAA boundary).
-In practice, there will be 10 evenly spaced depth measurements between each pair of transects.
+Work upstream towards the second EAA transect taking an additional nine thalweg depth measurements at the determined sampling interval.
+Repeat this process along the longitudinal extent of the EAA, resulting in a total of 100 data points (no measurement is taken at the upstream EAA boundary). - 3.
+Record the thalweg depths on the EAA Field Form to the nearest 0.1 feet.
+Once back in the office, transfer data into the EAA Field Form worksheet and the coefficient of variation for thalweg depth will be calculated.